kwminji/kwminji/README.md

 ## Hi there 👋

-Hello, I’m Minji, studying to become an AI developer.
+Hello, I'm Minji, an AI engineer.
-I major in AI Big Data & Convergence Management and minor in Software Engineering.
+I majored in AI Big Data & Convergence Management with a minor in Software Engineering.

-My interests include multimodal learning, NLP, XAI, anomaly detection, and medical AI.
+I'm currently working on Physical AI and medical AI model development, with broader interests in Vision-Language Models (VLM) and multimodal learning.
-I am interested in interpreting data from diverse perspectives and defining meaningful problems.

-I believe that the same data can lead to entirely different insights depending on the questions asked and the perspective taken.
+I enjoy interpreting data from diverse perspectives and defining meaningful problems.
+I believe the same data can lead to entirely different insights depending on the questions asked and the perspective taken.

 Thank you for visiting, and have a nice day :)